Supplier Onboarding

 Every transaction and dMRV checkpoint is recorded on Base Network, a public Ethereum L2, providing tamper-proof provenance from issuance through retirement.

-dMRV pilot
+dMRV readiness

 What suppliers need to know